Vision: Unity that is deeper than agreement

 How do we live with our deepest differences?

-Oriented to Love dialogue retreats offer a completely confidential, immersive, multi-day experience that helps Christians of all theologies and orientations/identities learn to live with and love the theological and/or sexual "other"—and to do so within the context of a serious apprenticeship to Jesus.
+Oriented to Love dialogue retreats offer a completely confidential, immersive, multi-day experience that helps Christians of all theologies and orientations/identities learn to live with and love the theological, sexual and/or gender "other"—and to do so within the context of a serious apprenticeship to Jesus.
 Beyond our shared faith in Christ, we seek not to find agreement but rather, through loving dialogue and mutual vulnerability, to build community in the church amidst theological diversity.
 We are able to do this, not by defining or sharpening our theological differences, but by encouraging each other in our relational commitment to Jesus and our shared desire to move toward him.
 (Oriented to Love fishbowl dialogues are public events where select dialogue alumni model the kind of curious, compassionate conversations that happen at the retreat.)

 In the Australian outback there are two ways to keep cattle on the ranch.
 One is to build fences around the perimeter of the ranch; the other is to dig a well in the center of the ranch.
 The first approach establishes barriers of binary exclusion—keeping the rancher's cattle in and everything else out—while the second draws the cattle toward a life-giving well.